-Our partner charity for 2020 is The Golden Lion’s Children’s Trust.
+Our partner charity for 2021 will be The Golden Lion’s Children’s Trust.

 The Golden Lion Children’s Trust is a Sussex-based charity founded in 1973.
 It is a completely independent and self-funding charity supporting children with special needs and underprivileged young people mainly from the local area.
 GLCT runs approximately 50 projects and events for special needs schools and units, as well as individual families and other agencies eg Police, Probation Services, domestic abuse services, etc.

 In addition to various off-site visits for school groups, GLCT support for special schools, children’s homes and hospitals has ranged from donating sophisticated medical equipment for special baby care units to curtains for a playroom at a children’s home; from wood for a carpentry class to help with a gardening project; from providing a school greenhouse for teenagers with severe learning difficulties to music lessons for children with emotional and behavioural difficulties, for example.

 GLCT received The Queen’s Golden Jubilee Award for Voluntary Services to the Community in 2004, the highest accolade currently given to charities in the UK.

 The Golden Lion Children’s Trust is always expanding and diversifying.